kosugitti/exametrika/README.md

 ## Local Dependence Biclustring

-Latent dependece Biclustering, which incorporates biclustering and a Bayesian network model.
+Latent dependence Biclustering, which incorporates biclustering and a Bayesian network model.

 To execute this, you need to determine the number of ranks, the